Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 other.
 However, shearing can be useful in some situations, and understanding shearing helps you understand how transforms work.

-To show you visually how it will look, let's overlay a grid onto the Godot
+To show you visually how it will look, let's overlay a grid onto the Pandemonium
 logo:

 ![](img/matrices_and_transforms/identity-grid.png)